achintyapro03/ASIC_Design_Lab/README.md

 </details>

 <details>
-	<summary>Task 9: Simulating Pre-Synthesis and Post-Synthesis Output for RVMyth</summary>
+	<summary>Task 9 : Simulating Pre-Synthesis and Post-Synthesis Output for RVMyth</summary>

-#### 1. **Pre-Synthesis Simulation:**
+### 1. **Pre-Synthesis Simulation:**
-In this task, we first simulate the pre-synthesis output of the `rvmyth.v` file, which was previously generated using Sandpiper and a TL-Verilog (TLV) file.

-Follow these steps to perform the pre-synthesis simulation:
+The pre-synthesis output of the `rvmyth.v` file is generated using Sandpiper and a TL-Verilog (TLV) file.
+Follow the steps below to perform the pre-synthesis simulation:

 ```sh
 cd VSDBabySoC